KikeVen/python911/_posts/2019-9-22-langue-processing-10.md

 ---

-> Python offers a constant listing the most commun characters in a string with `string.punctuation`
+> Python offers a constant listing the most common characters in a string with `string.punctuation`

 ```python
 >>> import string